goseamless/seamless-js/README.md

 There's another global variable which you can set to configure seamless.js.
 You may to configure seamless.js explicitly, in this case place the following script tag before the initializr tag.

-seamlessJS automatically initializes the defined advertisements into <div> objects that you want to insert in.
+seamlessJS automatically initializes the defined advertisements into `<div>` nodes that you want to insert in.
 However you can also define a config object to disable automatic initialization:

 ```
 <script type="text/javascript">